 Is It Recommended to Have a Bylaws Clause That Limits Share Ownership in a Professional Medical Corporation in California?

-Some people have said that the goals and needs of a medical practice will determine whether or not a clause like this should be included.
+Some people have said that the goals and needs of medical practice will determine whether or not a clause like this should be included.

 In some circumstances, a restriction on share ownership may be required to guarantee that the corporation’s ownership remains within the community of licensed physicians in the state.
 This can make sure that the company is run and managed by experts who render professional services with the necessary training and experience.